yiisoft/docs/guide/en/runtime/routing.md

 3. `'post/{id:\d+}'`

 - `/posts` match second pattern;
 - `/posts/2014/php` match first pattern.
-Parametres are the `year` whose value is 2014 and the `category` whose value is `php`;
+Parameters are the `year` whose value is 2014 and the `category` whose value is `php`;
 - `/post/100` match third pattern.
 The `id` parameter value is 100;
 - `/posts/php` does not match.